 The principal activity of the Company is to make certain financing arrangements on behalf of KWF and as such the major transactions of the Company are the raising of finance and subsequent lending of the debt to KWF.
-Intercompany loans receivable from Group entities represent financing proceeds that have been lent on to KWF and interest income from KWF during the year was £26.3 million (2021: £15.3 million).
-Details of the intercompany loans receivable can be found in Note 8.
+Intercompany loans receivable from Group entities represent financing proceeds that have been lent on to KWF and interest income from KWF during the year was £21.3 million (2022: £26.3 million).
+Details of the intercompany loans receivable can be found in Note 7.

 Other financial assets represent amounts owed by immediate parent company KWF.
-As at 31 March 2022, £5,000 (2021: £1.6 million) was recognised within other financial assets.
-In May 2021, £1.4 million was repaid by KWF to the Company.
-In March 2022, a further £0.2 million was repaid by KWF to the Company.
+As at 31 March 2023, £15,000 (2022: £5,000) was recognised within other financial assets.

-Group relief payable represents amounts owed for the benefit of tax losses received from other entities within the Group.
-As at 31 March 2022, £77,757 (2021: £35,229) in respect of group relief was owed to entities within the Group.
+Amounts payable in respect of group relief represents amounts owed for the benefit of tax losses received from other entities within the Group.
+As at 31 March 2023, £132,337 (2022: £77,757) in respect of group relief was owed to entities within the Group.